King of the Bullwhip: Production

 The film was shot in five days for $40,000, with the climactic bullwhip duel filmed in one afternoon.
 The film includes several sequences of action and chase footage from previous Ormond Larue films.

 Ormond's father-in-law Cliff Taylor, Joy Houck's son Willis and Ira Webb's daughter Mary Lou all appear in the film.

-Buffalo Bill is portrayed by judge Thomas "Tex" Cooper (1876-1951) who had known knew Buffalo Bill, had performed in wild-west shows at the World's Columbian Exposition and the 101 Ranch Wild West Show and was an actual Sherman, Texas sheriff.
+Buffalo Bill is portrayed by Tex Cooper (1876-1951) who had known knew Buffalo Bill, had performed in wild-west shows at the World's Columbian Exposition and the 101 Ranch Wild West Show and was an actual Sherman, Texas sheriff.

 Release

 The film released in theaters on December 20, 1950 in the United States.

 Reception

 Writing in AllMovie, critic Hal Erickson described the film as having "decent production values and an above-average cast," adding that "Likewise praiseworthy is the plot, a solid mystery yarn concerning an unknown bank robber."